TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.Pin.rst

        - ``Pin.OPEN_DRAIN`` - Pin is configured for open-drain output.
 Open-drain output works in the following way: if the output value is set to 0 the pin is active at a low level; if the output value is 1 the pin is in a high-impedance state.
-Not all ports implement this mode, or some might only on certain pins.

-       - ``Pin.ALT`` - Pin is configured to perform an alternative function, which is port specific.
-For a pin configured in such a way any other Pin methods (except :meth:`Pin.init`) are not applicable (calling them will lead to undefined, or a hardware-specific, result).
-Not all ports implement this mode.
+       - ``Pin.ALT`` - Pin is configured to perform an alternative function.
+For a pin configured in such a way any other Pin methods

-       - ``Pin.ALT_OPEN_DRAIN`` - The Same as ``Pin.ALT``, but the pin is configured as
-         open-drain.
-Not all ports implement this mode.
+         (except :meth:`Pin.init`) are not applicable (calling them will lead to undefined, or a hardware-specific, result).

      - ``pull`` specifies if the pin has a (weak) pull resistor attached, and can be one of: